Who Is My Support in Times of Life and Death?

 My name is Liu Mei and I’m 62.
 Earlier this year, a sudden illness affected me and made me quite helpless.
 In that life-and-death crisis, I had no family by my side and I could onlyand rely on Him to save me.
 Through the experience, I saw that life and death are in God’s hands and God is our only rock.

 At about midnight on February 10, 2018, my blood pressure increased suddenly, which caused a cerebral thrombosis.
 At that moment, my heart palpitated violently, and I felt panicked.
 Also, I felt so much tightness in my chest that I almost couldn’t breathe.
 In this condition, I felt I could die at any time.
 I was so afraid, and I wanted to call my daughter and son-in-law for help, but I couldn’t voice any words.
 I lay on the bed, unable to move at all as I was so weak.
 I thought, “What can I do?
 I’ve been suddenly struck by an illness and neither of them knows.
 It’s a long time before dawn.
-If I die, no one will know. …” The more I thought of this, the more I was afraid.
+If I die, no one will know …” The more I thought of this, the more I was afraid.
 So I hurriedly prayed to God, “O God!
 Now I don’t have the ability to move or call my family.
 I can only rely on You.
 Whether I will die or survive this night, I’m willing to commit it into Your hands and let You rule over and arrange everything.”
 After praying, I remembered God’s words, “Almighty God is an all-powerful physician!
 To dwell in sickness is to be sick, but to dwell in the spirit is to be well.
-If you have but one breath, God will not let you die.”
+So long as you still have one breath, God will not let you die.”
 God’s words gave me faith.
 Though my daughter wasn’t by my side, I thought, “The One I believe in is Almighty God.
 My life is in God’s hands, and so whether I will die or not is decided by God.”
 Thinking of this, I wasn’t so afraid, and I lay there without knowing for how long until I slowly fell unconscious.

 The next morning, my daughter saw that I still wasn’t out of my room at about 8 o’clock, so she came into my room to wake me.
 When she saw me lying coma-like with an ashen face she was very frightened and cried loudly, “Mom, what’s going on?
 Mom!
 What’s wrong with you? …” Then I faintly heard my daughter crying and my son-in-law speaking, and thereupon I gradually came to my senses and feebly opened my eyes.
 On seeing me awake, my daughter lifted me up quickly.
 However, my mind was unclear.
 Furthermore, my tongue was stiff, so I couldn’t say a word, and my eyes were so blurred that I could not see them clearly.
 In a daze, I heard them say they were going to send me to the hospital.
 Then I blacked out again.